kravse/boilerplate/README.md

 Boilerplate with Gulp Bower Jade Stylus and CoffeeScript

 This is a quick little boilerplate using Gulp to streamline jade, stylus and coffeescript compilation.
+Zurb's foundation is included in this build.

 Instructions: